 The Manasi 7 Guide To Slow Beauty

-We were dying to know more about the evolutionary Swedish cosmetics label, Manasi 7, so we decided to get the lowdown from their founder, Susanne Manasi.
+We were keen to know more about the evolutionary Swedish cosmetics label, Manasi 7, so we decided to get the lowdown from their founder, Susanne Manasi.
 Read on to learn all about her ‘hero ingredients’ and to find how to navigate the beauty world at a slower, more natural pace.

 Would you say that creating highly concentrated, long-lasting products that a consumer does not need to replenish often is the best way to combat high street production cycles and their effective waste?